kfmResearch-NumericsTeam/CMM_Usermat/README.md

 Guidelines for developers are under construction.
 However, we always accept contributions in the form of Pull Requests.

 ## License
-CMM_Usermat is licensed under the X License.
+CMM_Usermat is licensed under the XX License.
 See LICENSE, for more information.